rpe/rpe.github.io/_drafts/right-in-the-go-bag.markdown

 There are lots of good multitools out there.
 Be sure you get a cutting edge, pliers, screw driver bits.
 And a bottle opener.

 **Flashlight**.
 [KLARUS XT11](http://www.amazon.com/gp/product/B00EE193YK/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00EE193YK&linkCode=as2&tag=myhomepag01ba-20).
 The XT11 a super-bright LED light, that will run for almost 300 hours on its low setting.
 It's waterproof too.
+Pack some [extra batteries](http://www.amazon.com/gp/product/B003EOMVX8/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B003EOMVX8&linkCode=as2&tag=myhomepag01ba-20) for the flashlight.

 **Solar Charger/Light**.
 [WakaWaka  Power](http://www.amazon.com/gp/product/B00CAVM8DE/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00CAVM8DE&linkCode=as2&tag=myhomepag01ba-20) solar charger and light.
 The WakaWaka will charge your phone, and is also a flashlight and reading light.
 In all but the worst outcomes you'll welcome the ability to charge your phone.
 This device will charge your phone in 2 hours, and give you 10 hours of light.